 - Select appropriate hazard communication elements;

-- Develop GHS-based labels and classification and labelling for safety data sheets;
+- Develop classification for safety data sheets and GHS-based labels;

 - Develop effective hazard communication strategies adapted to specific contexts.